Publius Pactumeius Clemens

-Publius Pactumeius Clemens was a Roman senator and jurisconsult active during the first century AD.
+Publius Pactumeius Clemens was a Roman senator and jurisconsult active during the second century AD.
 He was suffect consul for the nundinium April-June 138 as the colleague of Marcus Vindius Verus; according to Ronald Syme, Clemens is the earliest known consul to hold the fasces in absentia.
 Although he is known mostly through inscriptions, his life provides examples of how patronage operated during contemporary Rome.

 The origins of the family of Clemens was in Cirta, located in modern Algeria.
 Olli Salomies, in his monograph on the naming practices of the Early Roman empire, provides Clemens' full name and filiation -- "P. Pactumeius P. f.
 Quir.
 Clemens"; this indicates his father's praenomen was also Publius.
 His paternal grandfather was Quintus Aurelius Pactumeius Clemens, suffect consul around the year 80.